Strawberry White Chocolate Scones

 Why I Love This Recipe

 Let's get a few things out of the way up front: these are NOT dry scones.
 I just can't get into any scone that is dry.
+If you've tried my Pumpkin Chocolate Chip Scones you know this.
 I don't want to dunk it into tea or coffee, I want it to be moist and delicious all on it's own.
 So after much re-jiggering to a few traditional scone recipes... here we are with the best Strawberry White Chocolate Scones!

 Scones are one of those easy indulgences that make me happy.
 There are 2 tricks to making scones.
 First - grating the butter.
 You'll need ice cold butter for this recipe and then you'll grate it up on a box shredder and then fold it into the dry ingredients!
 That way the butter is evenly distributed throughout the Strawberry White Chocolate Scones and each bite it perfect.